 Headed to a conference, meeting, or other trip for university business?
 Flying is the most polluting, carbon-intensive option.
 It's also the least comfortable with the most security hassles.
 On a per-passenger-mile basis, flying causes five to ten times more pollution compared to ground-based means of travel.
 Consider these lower-impact, less sardine-like options:

 - Carpool!
-It's free and easy to find/offer rides to events through UofL's online Zimride ride-sharing system!
+It's free and easy to find or offer rides to events through UofL's online Zimride ride-sharing system!

 - Take the Bus!

-- Greyhound offers connections from Louisville (720 W Muhammad Ali Blvd.) to over 3,000 cities throughout North America.
+- Greyhound offers connections from Louisville (720 W Muhammad Ali Blvd.) to over 3,000 cities throughout North America with free wi-fi and at-seat plug ins.
 Book here.

 - Megabus offers low-cost express service from Louisville (southwest corner of W Liberty St and S 5th St.) to over 120 cities across North America for as low as $1 with free wi-fi, at-seat plug ins, and panoramic windows.
 Daily southbound departures for Nashville and northbound departures for Indianapolis/Chicago.
 Book here.